ipfs/ipfs-desktop/README.md

 ## Releasing

+- Manually test a few things that don't transfer well to automated testing:
+     - Mac/Win/Linux: Confirm that "Take Screenshot" under menubar/system tray menu works as expected for both single- and multi-monitor setups (file(s) imported, correct link copied to clipboard)
+     - Mac only: drag/drop onto menubar icon behaves as expected when dragging one file, several files, and a combination of files/folders (file(s) imported, correct link copied to clipboard)
+     - Win only: right-click on a file and "Add to IPFS" from context menu works as expected (file imported, correct link copied to clipboard)
+     - Protocol handler (details TBD)
 - Fetch new translations from Transifex: `tx pull -a`
 - Commit the changes
 - Bump the version in `package.json`